Her Traditions strives to be a resource for women’s financial health and to celebrate and support women as we make our dreams a reality.

 Whether she is crushing it as a business owner, lifting others as a community builder, or inspiring women through leadership — we want to hear about it!
 Help us shine a light on strong women by sharing their stories.

-Please email stories and nominations to Nicole Shaffer, Director of Her Traditions.
+Please email stories and nominations to our Her Traditions team.

 Balancing Act: Paying Down Debt Versus Establishing a Safety Net

 It’s a common financial question: Is it smarter to pay down debt or focus on saving.
 The strain of the recent pandemic has brought this issue to the forefront for countless individuals and business owners.
 With sudden unemployment and a drastic reduction in sales, many are relying on savings and credit to see them through these challenging times.
 So how do you best prepare to weather future financial storms?
 Read more from Rebecca Hanlon.